wesleycamargo/azure-docs.pt-br/articles/virtual-network/virtual-network-create-udr-classic-ps.md

 <properties
-   pageTitle="Controlar o roteamento e usar dispositivos virtuais usando o PowerShell no modelo de implantação clássico | Microsoft Azure" description="Aprenda a controlar o roteamento em VNets usando o PowerShell no modelo de implantação clássica" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="Control routing and use virtual appliances using PowerShell in the classic deployment model | Microsoft Azure" description="Learn how to control routing in VNets using PowerShell in the classic deployment model" services="virtual-network" documentationCenter="na" authors="jimdial"